alvin-giang/Movie_SQL_Database_Data_Engineering/README.md

   Top 10 movie by year (between 2019 to 2024)

-# Instructions on how to use and interact with our movie database
+# Instructions on how to use and interact with our movie database:
+We have provided APIs which allow people to interact with our database of the top 500 movie titles between 2019 to 2024

+The user can query:

+The Top 500  Movies

+A movie overview by entering the name of the movie

+The top 10 movies of any year between 2019 to 2024 by entering the year

+The top 10 English language movies

+Or the Top 10 foreign language movies